Steering & Suspension

-Your suspension system provides steering stability and maximizes yours and your passenger comfort.
-Worn suspension components may reduce stability of the vehicle and driver control as well as accelerate wear on other suspension components and tires.
+Your suspension system provides stability to the steering system and maximizes your driving comfort.
+Worn components may reduce the stability of your vehicle, reduce driver control and contribute to accelerated wear on other suspension components and tires.

-Your suspension system performs six basic functions that allow you to steer:
+Your car’s suspension system performs six basic functions:

 - Maintain correct vehicle height

-- Reduce the effects of bumps for a more comfortable ride
+- Absorb bumps for a more comfortable ride

 - Maintain correct wheel alignment to lessen tire wear

 - Maintain road contact for increased stability, braking and control